SAP-samples/teched2022-AI180/exercises/1_Subscribe to SAP Process Automation/README.md

 <br>![10](./images/10.PNG)
 ## Summary  <a name="summary"></a>

-You have successfully subscribed to SAP Process Automation and start with your exercises.
+You have successfully subscribed to SAP Process Automation.
+Now, start with your exercises.